fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricChaosReport.md

 ```

 ### -StartTimeUtc
-Specifies the start of the time range, in UTC, for which this cmdlet generates a report.
+Specifies the start of the time range in UTC.

 ```yaml
 Type: DateTime